Managing Perimenopause Symptoms

 - Change your diet – Adding more fruits and vegetables into your diet while following a low calorie, low fat diet can lessen the symptoms of menopause.

-The board-certified specialists at Associated Valley Obstetrics and Gynecology provide care for women in perimenopausal and menopausal periods.
+The board-certified gynecologists at Associated Valley Obstetrics and Gynecology provide care for women in perimenopausal and menopausal periods.
 Call (425) 656-2496 to make an appointment on the services we offer.